Guide

 Moving your experiment tracking from spreadsheets to Experiment OS

 If you’ve outgrown your “spreadsheet of doom” (too many tabs, knowledge walking out the door, or too much time maintaining the sheet), this guide gets you into Experiment OS with minimal fuss.
-You don’t need a perfect import; you need a workable one.
-You can refine as you go.
+If a team uses the AI guidelines we’ve provided on the Import page to produce a JSON, most teams can move it across in minutes.
+Otherwise you need a workable import, not a perfect one; you can refine as you go.

 - 1